Welcome to Year 2!

 Information about our class:

-Our teachers are Mrs O'Connor and Mrs Ferguson and our teaching assistants are Mrs Middleton, Mrs Newton and Mrs Warne.
+Our teachers are Mrs O'Connor and Mrs Ferguson and our teaching assistants are Mrs Middleton, Miss Hogan and Mrs Chadwick.

 Mrs O'Connor teaches our class on a Monday, Tuesday and Wednesday morning.
 Mrs Ferguson teaches our class on a Thursday and Friday.
 Mrs Gilroy teaches our class on a Wednesday afternoon.